nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

 pj-jaxrs project
 ====================

-Project packaged as a war file of the RESTful Web service application.
+Project packaged as a war file of the RESTful web service application.

 Project structure
 -------------------------------

-Omitted because it is the same as Web.
+Omitted because it is the same as web.

 pj-batch-ee project